make-ware/unraid-templates/video-ware/README.md

 | `STORAGE_S3_ENDPOINT`         |          | Defaults to `https://s3.<region>.amazonaws.com`                |
 | `STORAGE_S3_FORCE_PATH_STYLE` |          | `true` for MinIO/Garage-style endpoints                        |

-### Optional: Video Intelligence & universal search (Google Cloud)
+### Optional: Video Intelligence & visual search (Google Cloud)

-VideoWare is fully functional without this.
-If you want **universal search** — finding clips by what's actually in them (objects, faces, people, spoken words, shot changes) — add `GOOGLE_PROJECT_ID`, `GOOGLE_CLOUD_CREDENTIALS` (inline service-account JSON), and `GCS_BUCKET` to enable Google Cloud Video Intelligence.
+VideoWare is fully functional without this — search by what's *said* works without it.
+If you also want to find footage by what's *seen* — objects, faces, people, and shot changes — add `GOOGLE_PROJECT_ID`, `GOOGLE_CLOUD_CREDENTIALS` (inline service-account JSON), and `GCS_BUCKET` to enable Google Cloud Video Intelligence.
 This is entirely optional.
 See the project README for details.

 ### Exposing via Cloudflare Tunnel (cloudflared)